Ultimate Huron Real Estate Investing Guide for 2026

 Median Population Age

-Median population age is a depiction of the size of a community’s labor pool that corresponds to the size of its lease market.
-If the median age equals the age of the community’s labor pool, you will have a stable source of renters.
-A median age that is too high can demonstrate growing future use of public services with a diminishing tax base.
-A graying populace may generate increases in property tax bills.
+Median population age is a portrait of the size of a city's workforce that resembles the magnitude of its rental market.
+You want to discover a median age that is close to the center of the age of the workforce.
+A median age that is too high can signal growing future use of public services with a declining tax base.
+An aging population can result in higher property taxes.

 Employment Industry Diversity